marklogic-community/grove-react-ui/README.markdown

 #### Configure your project:

-    # walks you through configuration changes
-    # You are responsible for mirroring any changes to defaults
-    # in the ml-gradle project found within the `marklogic` directory
     muir config

-Note that you need to ensure that MarkLogic is configured appropriately.
-We have not yet determined how Muir will work with tools for doing this.
-For now, you can manually ensure that the ml-gradle configuration provided in the `marklogic` directory mirrors any changes you make to the defaults.
+This command will update settings in your React UI, Node middle-tier, and the provided ml-gradle project.

 #### Provision MarkLogic

-We provide an ml-gradle configuration that matches the Muir default as a convenience in the `marklogic` directory of your generated Project.
-However, `muir config` does not currently make any changes there.
-You will have to update ml-gradle to match any changes you make to configuration defaults.
+We provide an ml-gradle configuration that matches your Muir settings as a convenience in the `marklogic` directory of your generated Project.

     cd marklogic
     ./gradlew mlDeploy